2023: Again, Buhari Warns Foreign Diplomats against Meddling in Nigeria’s Internal Politics

 “As you settle down to your diplomatic responsibilities, I am sure that you will appreciate the uniqueness and strength in our country’s political, socio-economic and cultural diversities, in terms of both human and natural resources.”

-Krejci said the envoys will work for the development of Nigeria, through strengthening of mutual and beneficial relations with their countries.
+Krejc said the envoys would work for the development of Nigeria, through strengthening of mutual and beneficial relations with their countries.